 - Holding bolt assemblies for steel columns.

-From the criterion given above, shear is the most important criterion for the selection of pile depth.
+From this criterion, shear is the most important criterion for the selection of pile depth.

 Generally pile cap is deeper than the pad footing because it is subjected to concentrated loads which results in much larger bending moments and shear forces.